-At the commencement of the City Council year in June, the Mayor nominates and the City Council confirms Councilmember appointments to outside agencies, committees, task forces, boards and commissions, and liaison appointments.
+In June, the Mayor nominates and the City Council confirms by majority vote of the City Council the Councilmember appointments to outside agencies, committees, task forces, boards and commissions, and liaison appointments to City boards and commissions.
 Councilmembers provide a link for representing the values, beliefs and position of the City Council to these entities.
 The representative will periodically report to the City Council on the activities of these organizations.